monsterkodi/tree-view-filter/README.md

 either press `Escape` when the filter editor has focus
 or click on the clear button to the right.

-## known issues

-The filter only sets the display style of the file entries to 'none'.
-When navigating the tree view with the keyboard, the invisible items still get focus.
-I am not sure yet if this can be resolved without changing the tree-view package itself.

 ## todo

 * nicer style (blend in with status bar)
-* update filter when directory is expanded
 * specs

 ## credits